Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

 The marginal distributions of $\theta$ and states obtained by different algorithms at each time step are shown in Figure \ref{fig:marginal_dist_eg3}.
 Remarkably, the means of FBOVI and joint PF for all parameters converge to the truth rapidly despite the inherent difficulty in learning $\theta_2$ as it constitutes an entry in the observation matrix $H$.
 In contrast, the entire distribution of $\theta_2$ obtained by the joint UKF deviates significantly from the truth for most of the duration.
 It can be seen that FBOVI and joint PF are both able to track the true states closely while the joint UKF tends to overestimate the amplitude of the trajectory of $x_1$, corresponding to an underestimation of $\theta_2$.

-\subsection{Chaotic system: Lorenz 96 model}
+\subsection{Chaotic system: Lorenz '96 model}

-In this example, we evaluate the performance of the proposed method for parameter-state estimation in chaotic, partially observable dynamical systems, where learning is performed using both accurate models and models subject to structural errors.
+In this example, we evaluate the performance of the proposed method for parameter-state estimation in a chaotic, partially observable dynamical system, where learning is performed using both accurate models and models subject to structural errors.

-We consider a generalized Lorenz 96 model~\cite{Lorentz96_generalization}\footnote{The common version of Lorentz 96 model is a low-fidelity approximation of this generalized formulation.} with the state vector $x=[x_{1},x_{2},\cdots, x_{M}]^T$.
+We consider a generalized Lorenz '96 model~\cite{Lorentz96_generalization}\footnote{The standard Lorenz '96 model is a special case of this generalized formulation.} with the state vector $x=[x_{1},x_{2},\cdots, x_{M}]^T$.
 The governing equations are given by

 where $x_{-1}:=x_{M-1}$, $x_{0}:=x_{M}$, and $x_{M+1}:=x_{1}$.
-The parameters $\alpha=1.1$ and $\beta=0.9$ are unknown.
+The parameters $\alpha=1.1$ and $\beta=0.9$ are assumed to be unknown.
 The external forcing $F=8$ is known to the learning agent and the system dimension is $M=10$.
-Following~\cite{Lorentz96_initial_condition}, the initial condition is set as $x_i = \cos(2\pi i/M), \quad \forall i \in [1,M]$, which is assumed to be unknown to the learning agent.
+Following~\cite{Lorentz96_initial_condition}, the initial condition is set as $x_i = \cos(2\pi i/M), \; \forall i \in [1,M]$, which is unknown to the learning agent.
 The system is simulated using a time step $\Delta t=0.01$.
-Noisy measurements of the odd-numbered states $x_1,x_3,x_5,x_7$, and $x_9$ are collected every 5 simulation steps.
+Noisy measurements of the odd-numbered state components $x_1,x_3,x_5,x_7$, and $x_9$ are collected every 5 simulation steps.
 The measurement noise follows a Gaussian distribution with zero mean and covariance $I_{5\times5}$.
 This measurement model is known to the learning agent.
-To ensure that the learning process is performed when the system is operating in the chaotic regime, the learning process begins after the $3000$th simulation step.
+To ensure that the learning process is performed when the system is operating in the chaotic regime, the learning process begins at the $3005$th simulation step.
 The 4th-order runge-kutta (RK4) method is used to generate reference solution trajectories and data.

 Let $\theta = (\alpha, \beta)$ denote the vector of unknown parameters.
 We assign $\theta$ a Gaussian prior $\mathcal{N}(0_2, I_{2\times2})$.
 The discrete-time dynamical model used by the learning agent is as follows: